saloonphp/saloon/README.md

 }
 ```

 Requests can also have their own default headers and configuration which are merged in with the connector's default headers and configuration.
+These will take priority over connector's default values.
 ```php
 <?php